Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 # FunctionalBlazor

-This is a template for Blazor applications that uses a functional reactive style to update the UI.
+This is a template for Blazor applications which uses a functional reactive style to update the UI.

 It has no external dependencies outside of ASP.Net Core and F# (apart from the unit testing project's tools).